-We let you know what to do if you need a longer period of time off work, perhaps to care for a loved one when they come out of hospital, to provide end-of-life care or to cope with a bereavement.
+We explain what to do if you need a longer period of time off work, perhaps to care for someone when they come out of hospital, to provide end-of-life care or to cope with a bereavement.

 On this page we give you information about: